 The students were taught the basics of MS PowerPoint by Operations Director Subin Shrestha and HR Analyst Subekchhya KC

-Visual presentations and slideshows were proven to be very effective and kept the students engaged to the course work.
+Visual presentations and slideshows were proven to be very effective and kept the students engaged in the course work.

 Mr. Krishna Kattel, Principal of Shree Mangala Devi Madhyamik Vidyalaya observing our class.